Brisingr1992/apex-pipeline-simulator/README.txt

 ----------------------------------------------------------------------------------
 1) go to terminal, cd into project directory and type 'make' to compile project
 2) Run using ./apex_sim <input file name>

-Please contact your TAs for any assistance or query!